pandas-dev/pandas/doc/source/io.rst

      ``columns``; dict like {column -> {index -> value}}
      ``values``; just the values array

-- ``date_format`` : type of date conversion (epoch = epoch milliseconds, iso = ISO8601), default is epoch
+- ``date_format`` : string, type of date conversion, 'epoch' for timestamp, 'iso' for ISO8601.
 - ``double_precision`` : The number of decimal places to use when encoding floating point values, default 10.
 - ``force_ascii`` : force encoded string to be ASCII, default True.
+- ``date_unit`` : The time unit to encode to, governs timestamp and ISO8601 precision.
+One of 's', 'ms', 'us' or 'ns' for seconds, milliseconds, microseconds and nanoseconds respectively.
+Default 'ms'.

-Note NaN's and None will be converted to null and datetime objects will be converted based on the date_format parameter
+Note NaN's, NaT's and None will be converted to null and datetime objects will be converted based on the date_format and date_unit parameters.

 .. ipython:: python